-- Policy: A policy is a general document that dictates how managers should approach a problem.
+i.
+Policy: A policy is a general document that dictates how managers should approach a problem.
 It influences decision making at the micro level.
-Specific plans on hiring employees, terminating contractors, etc. are examples of policies. - Rule: Rules are specific regulations according to which an organization functions.
+Specific plans on hiring employees, terminating contractors, etc. are examples of policies.
+What differentiates a policy from a rule is while policies are flexible, rules are rigid.

+- Rule: Rules are specific regulations according to which an organization functions.
 The rules are meant to be hard coded and should be enforced stringently.
 "No smoking within premises", or "Employees must report by 9 a.m.", are two examples of rules. - Procedure: A procedure describes a step-by-step process to accomplish a particular objective.
 For example: most organizations have detailed guidelines on hiring and training employees, or sourcing raw materials.
 These guidelines can be called procedures.